anthonyznova/novacal/README.md

 ##  Overview

-NOVACAL is an Electron application with a Go backend, designed to be able to quickly load and plot timeseries data and perform calibrations on data collected with novaminex instruments.
+NOVACAL is an Electron application with a GO backend, designed to be able to quickly load and plot timeseries data and perform calibrations on data collected with novaminex instruments.

 ![Nova Toolkit Logo](frontend/assets/novacal.png)
 ![Nova Toolkit Logo](frontend/assets/calibrationwindow.png)